MicrosoftDocs/cloud-adoption-framework/docs/get-started/innovate.md

   - Custom-built applications.
   - Technology-based experiences.
   - Integration of physical products and technology by using IoT.
-  - Ambient intelligence: Integration of nonintrusive technology into an environment.
+  - Ambient intelligence: integration of nonintrusive technology into an environment.
-  - Azure Cognitive Services: Big data, AI, machine learning, and predictive solutions.
+  - Azure Cognitive Services: big data, AI, machine learning, and predictive solutions.

 **Guidance to support deliverable completion:**